Pyleks/Milestone-Project-3/README.md

 #### Create new recipe(Only accessible logged in)
 - Attempting to submit the form empty, expecting to receive error message across the whole form.
 - Adding random letters in url, error message don't change.
-- Adding a regular website url, (bug get approved)
+- Adding a regular website url, (bug get approved).
-- Adding 1 letter in pastry name, but is told it's too short
+- Adding 1 letter in pastry name, but is told it's too short.
 - Adding more then 3, and get approved.
 - Adding plenty of empty spaces in callout text, is registered as no input.
-- Added more then 8 characters in callout, and it's approved
+- Added more then 8 characters in callout, and it's approved.
-- Adding letters into portions, feeds back "Please use numbers only"
+- Adding letters into portions, feeds back "Please use numbers only".
 - Adding number works.
 - Adding ingredients, anything less then 8 characters will inform user it's too short.
 - Adding How To steps, anything less then 12 characters will inform the user it's too short.